-Exhibit No. Description 3(a) Amended and Restated Certificate of Incorporation of SIGA Technologies, Inc. (incorporated by reference to the Current Report on Form 8-K of the Company filed on June 16, 2022).
-5(a) Report on Form 6-10 of the Company fried on June 10, 2022).
-Amended and Restated By-laws of SIGA Technologies, Inc. (incorporated by reference to the Current Report on Form 8-K 3(b) of the Company filed on December 15, 2021).
-Form of Common Stock Certificate (incorporated by reference to the Form SB-2 Registration Statement of the Company 4(a) dated March 10, 1997 (No. 333-23037)).
-40.5 Description of the Registrant's Securities Registered pursuant to Section 12 of the Securities Exchange Act of 1934 4(b) (incorporated by reference to the Annual Report on Form 10-K of the Company filed on March 5, 2020).
-Securities Purchase Agreement, dated as of August 13, 2003, between the Company and MacAndrews & Forbes Holdings 10(a) Inc. (incorporated by reference to the Current Report on Form 8-K of the Company filed on August 18, 2003).
-10(u) inc. (incorporated by reference to the Gairent Report on Form of R of the Gompany incu on Flaguet 10, 2000).
-Letter Agreement, dated October 8, 2003, among the Company, MacAndrews & Forbes Holdings Inc. and TransTech 10(b) Pharma, Inc. (incorporated by reference to the Current Report on Form 8-K of the Company filed on October 9, 2003).
-Contract, dated as of May 13, 2011, between SIGA and the Biomedical Advanced Research and Development Authority of the United States Department of Health and Human Services (portions of this exhibit have been omitted and separately filed with the Securities and Exchange Commission with a request for confidential treatment) (incorporated by reference to 10(c) the Current Report on Form 8-K of the Company filed on May 17, 2011).
-Amendment of Solicitation/Modification of Contract, dated as of June 24, 2011, to Agreement dated as of May 13, 2011, between SIGA and the Biomedical Advanced Research and Development Authority of the United States Department of Health and Human Services (portions of this exhibit have been omitted and separately filed with the Securities and Exchange Commission with a request for confidential treatment) (incorporated by reference to the Current Report on Form 10(d) 8-K of the Company filed on June 28, 2011).
-Director Compensation Program, effective April 8, 2021 (incorporated by reference to the Definitive Proxy Statement on 10(e) Form DEF 14A of the Company filed on April 27, 2021).
-Amendment of Solicitation/Modification of Contract, dated as of September 28, 2011, to Agreement dated as of May 13, 2011, between SIGA and the Biomedical Advanced Research and Development Authority of the United States Department of Health and Human Services (portions of this exhibit have been omitted and separately filed with the Securities and Exchange Commission with a request for confidential treatment) (incorporated by reference to the Quarterly Report on 10(f) Form 10-Q of the Company filed on May 7, 2012). ~~ (±).
-Tomi 10 Q of the Company med on that y, 2012).
-71
+Exhibit No. Description Amended and Restated Certificate of Incorporation of SIGA Technologies, Inc. (incorporated by reference to the Current 3(a) Report on Form 8-K of the Company filed on June 16, 2022).
+Amended and Restated By-laws of SIGA Technologies, Inc. (incorporated by reference to the Current Report on Form 8-K 8(b) of the Company filed on December 15, 2021).
+17-1 Form of Common Stock Certificate (incorporated by reference to the Form SB-2 Registration Statement of the Company l(a) dated March 10, 1997 (No. 333-23037)).
+Description of the Registrant's Securities Registered pursuant to Section 12 of the Securities Exchange Act of 1934 4(b) (incorporated by reference to the Annual Report on Form 10-K of the Company filed on March 5, 2020).
+Securities Purchase Agreement, dated as of August 13, 2003, between the Company and MacAndrews & Forbes Holdings 10(a) Inc. (incorporated by reference to the Current Report on Form 8-K of the Company filed on August 18, 2003). ine. (inecorporated by restricted to the current report our company inecompany inecompany inecompany Letter Agreement, dated October 8, 2003, among the Company, MacAndrews & Forbes Holdings Inc. and TransTech 10(b) Pharma, Inc. (incorporated by reference to the Current Report on Form 8-K of the Company filed on October 9, 2003).
+Contract, dated as of May 13, 2011, between SIGA and the Biomedical Advanced Research and Development Authority of the United States Department of Health and Human Services (portions of this exhibit have been omitted and separately 10() filed with the Securities and Exchange Commission with a request for confidential treatment) (incorporated by reference to 10(c) the Current Report on Form 8-K of the Company filed on May 17, 2011).
+Amendment of Solicitation/Modification of Contract, dated as of June 24, 2011, to Agreement dated as of May 13, 2011, between SIGA and the Biomedical Advanced Research and Development Authority of the United States Department of Health and Human Services (portions of this exhibit have been omitted and separately filed with the Securities and Exchange Commission with a request for confidential treatment) (incorporated by reference to the Current Report on Form .0(d) 8-K of the Company filed on June 28, 2011).
+0 11 01 and 00 mpani) indu 01 vand 20, 2011).
+Director Compensation Program, effective April 8, 2021 (incorporated by reference to the Definitive Proxy Statement on .0(e) Form DEF 14A of the Company filed on April 27, 2021).
+Amendment of Solicitation/Modification of Contract, dated as of September 28, 2011, to Agreement dated as of May 13, 2011, between SIGA and the Biomedical Advanced Research and Development Authority of the United States Department of Health and Human Services (portions of this exhibit have been omitted and separately filed with the Securities and 10(f) Exchange Commission with a request for confidential treatment) (incorporated by reference to the Quarterly Report on Form 10-Q of the Company filed on May 7, 2012).
+0(f) Form 10-Q of the Company fried on way 7, 2012).
+70